ChristianPanov/lwlog/README.md

 ```
 ## Switching off logging
 If you want to be able to turn off logging completely, you can use the preprocessor directives.
+These directives use the default loggger and are present in the lwlog.h file.\
+They will log unless you disable logging with LWLOG_DISABLE(should always be at the very top of the file), or you switch off a specific logging level.\
+Levels can be switched off at runtime as well, just by using the LWLOG_SET_LEVEL_FILTER directive.\
+You can also set a pattern and set a filter for log levels.\
+If logging is disabled, the directives expand to nothing.
+#### Example
 ```cpp
 #LWLOG_DISABLE
 #LWLOG_ERROR_OFF